TeMyls/Miscellaneous-/README.md

-This is meant to serve as a location for other projects
+This is meant to serve as a location for other scripts and algorithms I find interesting